-For small eco-friendly fashion brands like Sympatico, sourcing sustainably means forging long-term, trust-based relationships with suppliers.
+For small sustainable fashion brands like Sympatico, sourcing sustainably means forging long-term, trust-based relationships with suppliers.

-One of the challenges I faced starting up Sympatico 13 years ago (wow!) was making sure the components going into the clothes were sustainably produced or sourced.
+As the founder of an ethical fashion brand, one of the challenges I faced starting up Sympatico 13 years ago (wow!) was making sure the components going into the clothes were sustainably produced and ethically sourced.
 At first, those challenges seemed steep.
 Many of the commodity items I needed such as buttons and elastic came from vendors not accustomed to dealing with sustainability questions.
 And they were buying from producers, sometimes far away, and then reselling to me.
-I was posing lots of questions: Where does your product come from?
+As a sustainable fashion brand I was posing lots of questions they were unaccustomed to answering: Where does your product come from?
 Who actually makes it?
 How are workers paid?
 Are the materials sourced sustainably?
 Have you visited the plant?
 And so on.

 I may have come across a little like Sergeant Friday of Dragnet, but these would-be vendors mostly got my concerns and did their best to provide reliable information.
 Over time, as I turned into a small but steady customer who paid her bills promptly, I found I was able to learn more and more about the sources and practices of my suppliers.